binaryage/totalfinder-web/index.md

 ## FAQ

 #### When we can expect first version?
 > Working on it.
 But have no ETA yet, I'm sorry I cannot promise any date.
+Now it looks dual-panel feature won't arrive for Christmas.
+We will see ...

 ## History

-  * not yet released to the public
+  * 29.11.2009 - TotalFinder 0.2 (alpha)
+    * initial support for .DS_Store redirection
+    * Visor-like Finder - going from bottom
+    * better packaging

+  * 27.11.2009 - TotalFinder 0.1 (internal release)
+    * initial version